 Not only does addiction create a physical dependency in which the individual cannot stop taking the substance without experiencing withdrawals, but it also affects the individual’s ability to make reasonable decisions, impacting their overall behavioral health.

 How Does Drug and Alcohol Abuse Affect the Brain?

 Abusing drugs and alcohol disrupts the brain’s reward system, changing the circuit that influences its ability to function, and signal to the body how to act.
 Specifically, these areas of the brain are tied to making decisions, learning, remembering, and controlling behavior, which all become greatly affected, in addition to the major health complications that occur as a result.

 Addiction follows the same pattern as other chronic diseases such as asthma and diabetes.
-A patient with these illnesses may getter better but then relapse beforehand.
-But, good news, like these chronic diseases, addiction can be treated and managed with the proper help.
+A patient with these illnesses may get better but then relapse beforehand.
+But, good news, like these chronic diseases, substance abuse addiction can be treated and managed with the proper help.

 Through Sana Lake Recovery Center’s professional addiction treatment services, you will be at peace knowing that you can recover, and enter a life of long-term sobriety.

-It is worth noting that there are many states and individual cities that are working tirelessly to give people the hope and peace they are looking for through addiction treatment programs and other services.
-Without a doubt, individuals in every state, including here in Missouri, can find freedom from addiction.
+It is worth noting that there are many states and individual cities that are working tirelessly to give people the hope and peace they are looking for through addiction treatment programs and other outpatient services.
+Without a doubt, individuals in every state, including here in Missouri, can find freedom by seeking addiction treatment.

 Missouri Drug Abuse Statistics- You Are Not Alone in This Struggle

 Abusing drugs and alcohol not only increases your risk of major health complications, but it can also negatively impact your relationships, get you in trouble with law enforcement, cause you to lose your job, or worse, overdose or death.
 Finding the right rehab center is your chance to break free from the cycle of addiction and take back control of your life.